What is accessibility

-ArcGIS StoryMaps has been evaluated for conformance against WCAG 2.0 AA and the Revised Section 508 standards.
+ArcGIS StoryMaps has been evaluated for conformance according to WCAG 2.0 AA, WCAG 2.1 AA, and the Revised Section 508 standards.
 This evaluation is also known as a Voluntary Product Accessibility Template—or VPAT—and it explains the extent to which a product like StoryMaps adheres to such important accessibility guidelines.
 The results of the ArcGIS StoryMaps evaluation are available through our Accessibility Conformance Report.

 Now let’s go through what we are doing to make ArcGIS StoryMaps accessible to provide a better experience to people with each type of disability.

 Many people with motor disabilities cannot use a traditional mouse or keyboard to surf the web for a variety of reasons – including weakness, tremors in their hands, or an underlying neurological condition – and instead rely on a keyboard variant like a one-handed keyboard, an adaptive keyboard, or other alternatives.
 For these users, it’s essential that links, buttons, and other interactive elements on a web page can be reached and engaged with solely using a keyboard.
 It is also important for keyboard navigators to know which item on the page has “focus” at any given time, which is roughly equivalent to a mouse user knowing where her mouse is pointing on a page.
 To accomplish this, web pages need some sort of visual indication of item focus for keyboard navigators.
 This usually takes the form of a colored outline around the focused item.